KERRY MICHAEL CHATER

 Canadian born Kerry Chater’s childhood was filled with hours spent at the piano playing for fun, and an extensive education in music composition, theory, arranging, and directing.

-Kerry began his professional musical career in 1967 when he and his friend, Gary Puckett, formed the pop-rock band Gary Puckett and The Union Gap, and for the next four years Kerry was the group’s bass player and arranger for live performances.
-He also wrote for the group, and many of his songs can be heard on their albums.
+Chater began his professional musical career in 1967 when he and his friend, Gary Puckett, formed the pop-rock band Gary Puckett and The Union Gap, and for the next four years Kerry was the group’s bass player and arranger for live performances.
+He also wrote for the group and many of his songs can be heard on their albums.

-In 1970, Kerry left the band to pursue a career in songwriting and expand his education into musical theater.
-For five years, Kerry was one of a small group of students accepted for study by Lehman Engel, then considered the dean of the American Musical Theater.
-Kerry and his co-writer, Ellen Fitzhugh, created the musical comedy “Freud’s Follies,” which was performed in Los Angeles, CA.
+In 1970, Chater left the band to pursue a career in songwriting and expand his education into musical theatre.
+In 1972, Chater was one of a small group of writers invited into the BMI Musical Theatre Workshop instructed by Lehman Engel, then considered the dean of the American musical theatre.
+Over the next five years, and under the tutelage of Lehman Engel, Chater wrote several musicals that were performed locally in Los Angeles.

-In 1983, Chater collaborated with singer/songwriter Dickey Lee to write “You’re The First Time I’ve Thought About Leaving,” which became a #1 single for Reba McEntire.
-Then, in 1984, Kerry teamed up with Austin Roberts to write the song “I.O.U.” for which they received a Grammy Nomination for Song of the Year.
-The recording of that song won Lee Greenwood the Grammy for Best Performance by a Male Artist.
-“I.O.U.” has since gone on to be honored with BMI’s Two Million Broadcast Performances Award.
+In 1978, Chater continued his songwriting career by teaming up with legendary country songwriters Rory Bourke and Charlie Black to write “I Know A Heartache When I See One.”
+Jennifer Warnes’ recording of that song climbed up both the pop and country charts.
+In 1982, Chater collaborated with singer/songwriter Dickey Lee to write “You’re The First Time I’ve Thought About Leaving,” which became a #1 single for Reba McEntire.
+Then, in 1983, Chater teamed up with Austin Roberts to write the song “I.O.U.” for which they received a Grammy nomination for Song of the Year.
+The recording of that song won Lee Greenwood a Grammy for Best Performance by a Male Artist.
+“I.O.U.” has since gone on to be honored with BMI’s 2 Million Broadcast Performances Award.

-In 1987, Kerry moved to Nashville where he resides with his wife and writing partner, Lynn Gillespie Chater.
-Together, they have written songs for Mindy McCready, Restless Heart, Highway 101, Anne Murray, Paul Brandt, and others, and two musicals which have been performed in Nashville, TN.
-Currently, their songs can be heard on bluegrass artist Donna Ulisse’s CDs, “Walk This Mountain Down,” “Holy Waters,” “Easy Climb,” and “All The Way To Bethlehem.”
-Also, the Chaters have produced CDs on three Christian Gospel artists.
+In 1987, Chater moved to Nashville where he resides with his wife and writing partner, Lynn Gillespie Chater.
+Together, they have written songs for Mindy McCready, Restless Heart, Highway 101, Anne Murray, Paul Brandt, Eddy Raven, Lorrie Morgan, Jessica Andrews, just to name a few.
+Most recently, their songs can be heard on bluegrass artist and 2018 SPBGMA Songwriter of the Year winner, Donna Ulisse’s CDs, including: “Walk This Mountain Down,” “Holy Waters,” “Easy Climb,” and “All The Way To Bethlehem.”

 Copyright 2011 Chater Songs All Rights Reserved